espressomd/espresso/doc/sphinx/inter_bonded.rst

     Requires ``ROTATION`` feature.

-A harmonic bond can be instantiated via :class:`espressomd.interactions.HarmonicDumbbellBond`::
+A harmonic Dumbbell bond can be instantiated via :class:`espressomd.interactions.HarmonicDumbbellBond`::

     from espressomd.interactions import HarmonicDumbbellBond